|

 operators are uniquely identified for all

-that they are uniquely specified within a finite vicinity of the
+they are uniquely specified within a finite vicinity of the identity

 and